 7. Play Board Games

 Set aside an evening to play board games with your friends or family.
-This fun hobby is a low-cost way to spend time with your loved ones, as you only need to buy a secondhand boardgame – or it is free, if you already have some laying around!
+This fun and interesting hobby is a low-cost way to spend time with your loved ones, as you only need to buy a secondhand boardgame – or it is free, if you already have some laying around!

 8. Discover New Music